Lucas-Palma/netflix-clone/README.md

-This is a repository for a FullStack Netflix Clone tutorial using React, NextJS, TailwindCSS, MongoDB & Prisma.
+This is a repository for a FullStack Watch Movies App using React, NextJS, TailwindCSS, MongoDB & Prisma.

 Features: